Meet some of our biology majors.

 Have you taken part in any student research opportunities at Oxy?

-I participated in the Summer Research Program at Oxy in 2020 and 2021.
+I participated in the Summer Research Program at Oxy for two years.
 SRP provided me the opportunity to experience what it’s like to carry out a fully independent research project, from designing the experiment to presenting the results at a conference.
 My research has been focused on how plants cope with various stress conditions.
 During the two summers, I worked on identifying whether the use of distinct photosynthetic pathways affect a plant’s heat and drought tolerance.
 Currently, I am studying how plants communicate via Volatile Organic Compounds (VOCs) for my senior comps project.
 Certain plants emit VOCs in response to insect herbivory, which can then be perceived by unharmed neighboring plants, eliciting defense responses to prepare for an attack.
 A better understanding of such defense strategies could yield alternative agricultural practices that reduce the use of pesticides.

 The liberal arts approach helped me reflect on the broader impacts of science and how scientists can bring about social change through outreach.